BIYUEHU/sena-tab/README.md

 ### Browser Extension

-You can install the `sena-tab` extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/sena-tab/kckjnk).
+You can install the `sena-tab` extension from the [Release](https://github.com/BIYUEHU/sena-tab/releases).

 ### Webpage